 BRPC’s staff is involved with numerous outreach and educational activities, including;

-- Host, sponsor, coordinate, conduct and present training sessions, seminars, meetings, brown bag lunches, lectures, short courses, etc. for municipal board members about methods of improving land use planning, making land use decisions and other topics of interest to the member communities.
-An example of this includes ongoing Citizen Planner Collaborative Training programs, and the BRPC sponsored 5th Thursday Event, where planners, town officials and topic area experts come together to discuss current best practices and innovations in realm of land use planning.
+• Host, sponsor, coordinate, conduct, and present training/info sessions, seminars, meetings, lectures, etc. for municipal board members about methods of improving land use planning, making land use decisions, and other topics of interest to the member communities.
+An example of this includes ongoing Citizen Planner Collaborative Training programs.

-- Prepare a newsletter highlighting significant regional issues, written in non-technical language for wide circulation to the populace of Berkshire County.
+• Prepare a monthly e-newsletter, Common Ground, highlighting significant regional issues and timely updates on BRPC projects, written in non-technical language for wide circulation to the populace of Berkshire County.

 Other Services